 Especially if you’re someone who tends to walk and wants to know how to translate steps to miles (in case you have a daughter who loves to run and talks in miles like my mom!), I hope this article has been helpful!

 Having accurate data can help you achieve your fitness goals and have some to work toward.
-For example, maybe you’ve been walking seven miles a day, and you never realized it.
+For example, maybe you’ve been walking eight miles a day, and you never realized it.
 By converting your steps to miles, now you know, and it’s something to celebrate!